saurabhvartak1982/akswisql/README.md

 # Workload Identity with AKS to access Azure SQL Database using .Net
-This article explains the steps in setting up an Azure Kubernetes Service (AKS) cluster with Workload Identity enabled and running a .Net workload which accesses an Azure SQL Database using this particular identity. <br />
+This article explains the steps required in setting up an Azure Kubernetes Service (AKS) cluster with Workload Identity enabled and running a .Net workload which accesses an Azure SQL Database using this particular identity. <br />

 ## 1. Setting up an AKS cluster with the Workload Identity enabled
 Set up the AKS cluster with the Workload Identity enabled as mentioned in the document - https://learn.microsoft.com/en-us/azure/aks/learn/tutorial-kubernetes-workload-identity <br /><br />